 What should I do if I’m not doing as well as I’d like in a course?

 Whenever you encounter difficulty in a course, we urge you to seek help as soon as possible.
-Academic Success at Princeton (ASAP) is the University’s online portal to the many academic resources available to Princeton undergraduates.
-Through ASAP, you can access subject tutoring, study halls, writing center conferences, workshops on academic skills, library assistance and more.
+The Support section of this website lists the many academic resources available to Princeton undergraduates, including tutoring, study halls, writing center conferences, workshops on academic skills, library assistance and more.
 All services are free of charge.
 Your first and best source of support, however, is your course instructor, who knows the course materials and is in the best position to advise you about how to improve your performance in the course.
 Your dean or director of studies is also an important source of advice about the best resources available to help meet your particular needs.
 They may direct you to the McGraw Center for Teaching and Learning: for example, if time management is one of your challenges, they might recommend you attend a McGraw time-management workshop or schedule an individual “learning strategies” consultation for “blueprinting” the course syllabus.

 What happens in “office hours” and when should I go to a professor’s office hours?

 To get the most from your courses, you should seek out and engage opportunities for learning beyond those afforded by class time and in assigned texts.
 You might want to go to a professor’s office hours to pursue a topic more deeply than class discussion or readings have allowed, or because you are encountering difficulty with assignments or quizzes.
 You should definitely visit office hours if you are struggling in a course, as the professor is the best source of advice on how to improve your performance.
 If you are not sure what kinds of questions to bring to office hours, a learning consultant at the McGraw Center for Teaching and Learning can help you to frame course-specific questions to ensure that your meeting will be productive.
 Most professors post their office hours on Blackboard and on the course syllabus.
 If hours are not posted, ask your instructor when he or she is available.